Our projects are available for UK state secondary schools, sixth forms and colleges. They are free and fully supported by our team.

 Collaborate for change.
-Carbon Researchers work with their school to quantify its carbon footprint and develop a plan to decrease its environmental impact.
+Students work with their school to quantify its carbon footprint and develop a plan to decrease its environmental impact.

-Explore the stars.
-Students develop skills in the advanced field of spectral analysis and learn about the evolution of stars.
+Explore the Universe.
+Students develop skills in spectral analysis and learn about the evolution of stars and other stellar objects.
 Their work could help scientists find targets for the James Webb Telescope.

 Delve deeper into the Earth’s biosphere.
-Students use satellite data to measure and research natural hazards from flooding and forest fires to the rate of glacial retreat.
+Students use satellite data to measure and research changes within our landscape, from forest fires to penguin migration patterns.

 Synthesise and investigate ionic liquids.
-This project introduces students to the creativity of scientific research within an emerging scientific field.
+Students experience the creativity of scientific research.

 Explore innovative chemistry.
 Students learn how research can contribute to better world.

 Discover the unknown.
 With unrivalled access to its network of academics and institutions, IRIS supports students conducting original research.